SDK Reference

 • agent-scoped

-Agent-scoped keys are safer for service-to-service access because they can only operate on one agent.
+Agent-scoped keys are safer for service integrations because they cannot operate on another agent.

 Publishable keys must be agent-scoped.